mariovalney/woo-checkout-braspag/README.md

 Check the previous FAQ.

+### My bank slip number changed ###

+We used to sent the "BoletoNumber" to Braspag but it's not required and can cause problems for some providers.

+By now we decided to remove this field and alow you to add/change it if "wc_checkout_braspag_bank_slip_number" filter.

+This will not change nothing on WordPress dashboard.

 ### What is PHP? ###

 It is a programming language for web development.
 PHP as like any software it has versions.
 And we just support 7 (and above).